vasinov/voila-cli/README.md

 Getting started with Voila is easy:

 - Initialize Voila in your project directory with `voila init`.
-That will generate a `.voila` folder with config files for the whole project and individual modules in the current directory.
+That will generate a `.voila` folder with config files for the whole project and individual stacks in the current directory.
-- In your project directory run `voila start` to start the default module defined in `.voila/config.yml`.
+- In your project directory run `voila start` to start the default stack defined in `.voila/config.yml`.
-- In your project directory run `voila $ COMMAND` to run a command for your default module locally and generate result artifacts in the same directory.
+- In your project directory run `voila $ COMMAND` to run a command for your default stack locally and generate result artifacts in the same directory.
 For example, `voila $ ls -al > files.txt`.
-- To check module status run `voila status`.
+- To check stack status run `voila status`.
-- To SSH into the default running module run `voila ssh`.
+- To SSH into the default running stack run `voila ssh`.
-- To stop the default module run `voila stop`.
+- To stop the default stack run `voila stop`.

 ## Config Format

 After running `voila init` a `.voila` folder gets added to your project.
-In this directory you'll find a `config.yml` file with the project ID and default module name.
-In the `.voila/modules` folder you'll find YAML config files for each module.
+In this directory you'll find a `config.yml` file with the project ID and default stack name.
+In the `.voila/stacks` folder you'll find YAML config files for each stack.

-All module config files have the following structure:
+All stack config files have the following structure:

 ```yaml
 name: STRING